push-chain/push-chain-remix-workshop/PushChain/0-welcome/README.md

 - **Universal Executor Accounts (UEAs)**<br />
   Proxy accounts that represent external chain wallets (users) on Push Chain.
-  UEAs let Ethereum, Solana, and other wallets execute Push Chain logic without the need for a native Push Chain wallet.
+  UEAs let Ethereum, Base, Arbitrum, Optimism, Solana, and other wallets execute Push Chain logic without the need for a native Push Chain wallet.
 This significantly enhances accessibility and overal UX.

 - **Universal Origin Accounts (UOAs)**<br />
   The original source-chain wallet in chain agnostic address format that is behind each UEA.